expressjs/cors/README.md

 * `credentials`: Configures the **Access-Control-Allow-Credentials** CORS header.
 Set to `true` to pass the header, otherwise it is omitted.
 * `maxAge`: Configures the **Access-Control-Max-Age** CORS header.
 Set to an integer to pass the header, otherwise it is omitted.
 * `preflightContinue`: Pass the CORS preflight response to the next handler.
-* `optionsSuccessStatus`: Provides a status code to use for successful `OPTIONS` requests, since some legacy browsers (IE11, various SmartTVs) choke on `204`.
+* `optionSuccessStatus`: Provides a status code to use for successful `OPTIONS` requests, since some legacy browsers (IE11, various SmartTVs) choke on `204`.

 The default configuration is the equivalent of: